 History, Memories & Legacy of the CCC

-The CCC was a public works program that operated from 1933 to 1942, as part of Pres.
+The Connecticut CCC was a public works program that operated from 1933 to 1942, as part of Pres.
 Franklin D. Roosevelt’s New Deal.
 It targeted young men and veterans in relief families who had difficulty finding jobs during the Great Depression, providing unskilled manual labor related to environmental conservation and development of natural resources in rural lands.

 Volunteers planted nearly 3 billion trees to help reforest America, constructed more than 800 parks nationwide, updated forest fire fighting methods, and built a network of service buildings and public roadways.
 In nine years, 2.5 million young men participated in restoring morale and public appreciation of the outdoors.